d4rken-org/capod/README.md

 * Additional infos about connection, microphone & case.
 * Can receive and show all nearby devices.
 * Ear detection with automatic play/pause.
-* Automatically connect phone & airpods.
+* Automatically connect phone & AirPods.
 * Show popup when case is opened.

 CAPod is ad-free.
 Some additional features require an in-app purchase.